tenstorrent/tt-studio/HowToRunLlama3.1-70b.md

 ## You're All Set!

-With the setup complete, you’re ready to run inference on the Llama 3.1 70B model (or any other supported model) within TT Studio.
+With the setup complete, you’re ready to run inference on the Llama3.1-70B model (or any other supported model) within TT-Studio.
 Refer to the documentation and setup instructions in the repositories for further guidance.